Teen Car Insurance Policy: Key Factors to Consider

 • Your teen’s age and how long they’ve been licensed.

-• Any existing driving record, including accidents or tickets.
+• Any driving record, including tickets, accidents, or claims.

-• The primary vehicle they’ll be driving and how often they drive.
+• The primary vehicle they’ll drive and how often they drive it.

-• Your household’s overall claims history and location.
+• Your household’s claims history, garaging ZIP code, and annual mileage.

 Key Factors to Consider Before Adding Your Teen

-When deciding whether to include your teen on your car insurance policy, start by evaluating a few core factors that have a direct impact on both cost and protection:
+When deciding whether to include your teen on your car insurance policy, evaluate the factors that most directly affect both cost and protection:

-• The value of the vehicle: A newer or higher-value car typically costs more to insure, especially with collision and comprehensive coverage.
-For an older, lower-value vehicle, you may decide to adjust coverage to control costs.
+• The value of the vehicle: Newer, higher-value cars typically cost more to insure, especially with collision and comprehensive coverage.

-• Your current coverage limits: Adding a teen can increase your household’s risk exposure.
-It may be wise to raise liability limits so your family is better protected if your teen causes an accident.
+• Your current coverage limits: Adding a teen can increase risk exposure.
+Many families choose higher liability limits for better protection.

 Comparing Insurance Policies and Teen Driver Options

-• Request multiple quotes that show the cost of adding your teen versus placing them on a separate policy (if available).
+• Request scenarios that show the cost of adding your teen vs. a separate policy (if offered).

-• Ask about good student discounts, driver education discounts, and telematics or safe-driving app incentives.
+• Ask about good student discounts, driver training discounts, and telematics/safe-driving app incentives.

 Potential Savings on Family Policies